 Simon was part of the FRA team supporting Airbus in a multi-year forensic accounting and eDiscovery review within the context of the company’s multinational investigation, reporting to four investigative authorities: UK Serious Fraud Office (SFO), the US Department of Justice (DOJ), the US Department of State (DOS), and French Parquet National Financier (PNF).
 He supported the risk assessment and evaluation of the company’s global anti-bribery and corruption (ABC) compliance program.

 Simon is a dual qualified lawyer (solicitor and barrister) and an editor of the leading academic textbook on the UK Proceeds of Crime Act 2002 – Mitchell Taylor & Talbot “Confiscation and the Proceeds of Crime” published by Sweet & Maxwell – in which he writes the “Investigations” chapter.

 Prior to joining FRA, Simon gained invaluable experience as a trial lawyer with 15 years’ experience of jury, appellate and tribunal advocacy.
 He prosecuted cases on behalf of UK enforcement agencies, including the Serious Fraud Office, and defended corporates and individuals faced with complex white-collar crime, money laundering, tax and professional disciplinary matters.
 Simon has also served as head of Weil Gotshal & Manges’ London White Collar practice.
 Prior to qualifying as a lawyer, Simon worked in-house at a global investment bank.

-Simon is based in FRA’s London office.
+Simon is based in FRA’s Dubai office.
 He also provides in-house support to the firm on compliance, forensic accounting and data governance practices.